semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 that is used for deleting entire `secrets` buckets and Semaphore 2.0 projects.

-Note that when you delete a `secrets` bucket, then that particular `secrets` bucket disappears from the active organization and there is no way to get it back unless you recreate that `secrets` buckets using `sem create`.
+Note that when you delete a `secrets` bucket, then that particular `secrets` bucket disappears from the active organization for every user that is a member of that organization and there is no way to get it back unless you recreate that `secrets` buckets using the `sem create` command.
 However, when you use `sem delete` to delete a project, what happens is that that particular project is deleted from the active organization but all of its files along with the related GitHub repository remain intact.

 ### sem describe

-The `sem describe` command describes an existing resource.
+The `sem describe` command returns a description for an existing resource.
 The resource type as well as the resource name should be given as command line arguments, in that order.

 ### sem get

-The `sem get` command returns the items of an existing resource type that can be found in the active organization and requires a command line argument, which is the resource type.
+The `sem get` command returns the list of items for the given resource type that can be found in the active organization and requires a command line argument, which is the resource type.

 ## Project Initialization

 This group only includes the `sem init` command.

 ### sem init

+The `sem init` command adds a GitHub repository as a Semaphore 2.0 project to the active organization.

 The `sem init` command should be executed from within the root directory of a GitHub repository that has been either created locally and pushed to GitHub or